 In this section I want to narrow down the main reasons for difficulties with bar chords.
 But more importantly I want to give you the clear guidance on how to get through it and play beautiful sounding bar chords.

-First let's get a few of the myths, or rather excuses, out of the way that I've encountered that just hold people back.
+First let's get a few of the myths out of the way that I've encountered that just hold people back.

 My hands are too small or large.

 I've heard this many times over the years.
 Certainly some people's hands are smaller and some larger.
 However it usually is not a significant issue.